CLIA Waiver by Application

 - The results of flex studies demonstrating insensitivity of the test system to environmental and usage variations under conditions of stress.

-- A description of the design and results of clinical studies you conducted to demonstrate that the device has an insignificant risk of erroneous results in the hands of the intended user (hereinafter operator).
+- A description of the design and results of clinical studies you conducted to demonstrate that the device has an insignificant risk of erroneous result in the hands of the intended user, at intended use sites.

 - Proposed labeling with instructions for use consistent with a device that is "simple."